isprojects/mstform/README.md

 });
 ```

-Here we want a form that lets you add and remove animals.
-We can do it
+Here we want a form that lets you add and remove animals:
-like this:

 ```javascript
 import { RepeatingForm } from "mstform";